La Posada Hotel in Haunted New Mexico

 Most supernatural activities center around Suite 100, also known as Room 256.
 Despite paranormal activities such as chandeliers swaying in an invisible wind, gas fireplaces switching on and off, and things disappearing from guest rooms, Julia’s ghost isn’t threatening.
 In fact, an avid gardener who favored roses, Julia is said to trail a scent of rose petals through the house.
 With its historic charm, charming ambiance, and luxurious Staab House restaurant, the La Posada Hotel is worth visiting next time you hit the Santa Fe Trail.

-Related Haunted Stories: Brook Forest Inn
+Related Haunted Stories: Admiral Fell Inn

 Directions to La Posada Hotel: